 Exploration to 1850 (U.S./World History)

 Exploration to 1850 is appropriate for students in grades four through eight.
-(You will need to add the 2nd-3rd Grade Supplement if you are teaching younger student.)
+(You will need to add the 2nd-3rd Grade Supplement if you are teaching younger students.)
 Exploration combines both world history and early U.S. history.
-It uses core resources such as The Story of the World, Volume 3 and George Washington’s World that take a story-telling approach to history along with texts such as Exploring American History (CLP) and Building a City on a Hill....
+It uses core resources such as The Story of the World, Volume 3 and George Washington’s World that take a story-telling approach to history along with texts such as Exploring American History and Building a City on a Hill.
+The last four to six weeks of the year are used for students to write a report on their own state while learning simultaneously how to write a research paper.
 Science this year is a study of plants and animals.
 Seventh and eighth graders should use either Exploring Creation with General Science or Exploring Creation with Physical Science.
-Resource recommendations for math and language arts vary by the student’s grade level....
+Resource recommendations for math and language arts vary by the student’s grade level.

 1850 to Modern Times (U.S./World History)